complyue/Roo-NB/README.md

 # Roo Notebook Tools

-This extension provides notebook operation tools for Roo, enabling AI-assisted notebook manipulation and execution.
+This extension provides notebook operation tools for VSCode's language model interface, enabling AI-assisted notebook manipulation and execution.

 ## Features

-This extension integrates with Roo to provide the following notebook tools:
+This extension integrates with VSCode's built-in language model interface to provide the following notebook tools:

 - **Notebook Info**: Get comprehensive information about the active notebook, including URI, kernel, and cell statistics
 - **Get Cells**: View information about all cells in the active notebook